TLacke/node-red-contrib-multi-sensor/README.md

 ### Output
 The input `msg` is forwarded to the output, if a valid switch command was detected.
 The configuration attribute ***pass through ON/OFF messages*** is taken into account.

+These attributes can be of type
+* string
+* number
+* boolean

 ### Node status